 Want a more-driving, less-hiking route?

-Take your high clearance, 4×4 vehicle along the Soldiers Pass Road to see all the incredible geological features that the Soldiers Pass Trail has to offer.
+Take your high clearance, 4×4 vehicle along the Soldier Pass Road to see all the incredible geological features that the Soldier Pass Trail has to offer.

 Don’t have an appropriate vehicle?